-The works do not fall within a Candidate Noise Management Area (CNMA) as defined by the Transportation Noise Action Plan (TNAP).
+Works are not located within a Candidate Noise Management Area (CNMA) (Transportation Noise Action Plan).

-Scotland's strategic noise map does not report data for the A9 within the scheme extents (Scotland's Noise Scotland's Environment).
-However, given the rural nature of the area and the low AADT flow, it is considered likely that baseline noise levels will be low.
+There is no noise modelled data available for the scheme extent (Scotland's Noise Scotland's Environment).
+However, given the rural nature of the area and the low Average Annual Daily Traffic (AADT) flow, it is considered likely that baseline noise levels will be low, with noise mainly influenced by vehicles travelling along the A82 trunk road.
+Secondary sources are likely derived from day-to-day agricultural and urban activities.